-Major responsibility: To plan the budget for the conference; be responsible for establishing the conference account; receiving and depositing sponsorship funds; handling reimbursement requests; paying conference bills as required; and preparing and submitting final conference accounting report and appropriate proceeds to international executive director.
+Major responsibility: To plan the budget for the conference; be responsible for establishing the conference account; receiving and depositing sponsorship funds; handling reimbursement requests; paying conference bills as required; and preparing and submitting final conference accounting report and appropriate proceeds to international Executive Director.

 Obtain estimates of expected expenses from all committee chairs.

 Prepare a budget and advise the conference planning committee of appropriate registration fees to be charged.
+The budget template shall be used to develop and track expenses.

 Accept reimbursement requests from various committee chairs, determine if they are appropriate and in line with budget proposals, and issue reimbursement checks as appropriate.